While breast enlargement is a popular surgery, there are a number of reasons why you may want to have your breast implants removed or replaced.

-Having breast implants removed is a surgical procedure, which means a general anaesthetic will be administered for maximum patient comfort.
+Breast implant removal is a surgical procedure, which means a general anaesthetic will be administered for maximum patient comfort.
 Surgery normally lasts around one to two hours, while Dr Scamp makes an incision to remove the implants.

-Incisions can be made under the crease of the breast, which is called the inframammary fold or around the areoloa or nipple.
 This will be decided by Dr Scamp and may be at the same incision sites where the breast augmentation was originally performed and the implants were inserted.
 This will allow for careful removal of the implants.

 Due to having implants removed, the breasts will appear smaller.
 Some patients will opt to have implants replaced to improve the appearance of loose and sagging skin.

 The effects of implant removal will depend on the quality of skin tissue and natural elasticity.
 In addition, those patients that are looking to enlarge or downsize their implants will choose to have this done at the same time.

 After surgery and for several days, some swelling, bruising and tenderness is common around the breasts.
 This will gradually fade with some rest and downtime.
 The breasts may also appear deflated, but volume will slowly develop within a few weeks.